KodiCMS/kodicms-laravel/modules/Userguide/guide/laravel/eloquent.md

 You may also use the `create` method to save a new model in a single line.
 The inserted model instance will be returned to you from the method.
 However, before doing so, you will need to specify either a `fillable` or `guarded` attribute on the model, as all Eloquent models protect against mass-assignment.

-A mass-assignment vulnerability occurs when user's pass unexpected HTTP parameters through a request, and then that parameter changes a column in your database you did not expect.
+A mass-assignment vulnerability occurs when a user passes an unexpected HTTP parameter through a request, and that parameter changes a column in your database you did not expect.
 For example, a malicious user might send an `is_admin` parameter through an HTTP request, which is then mapped onto your model's `create` method, allowing the user to escalate themselves to an administrator.

 So, to get started, you should define which model attributes you want to make mass assignable.
 You may do this using the `$fillable` property on the model.
 For example, let's make the `name` attribute of our `Flight` model mass assignable: